gooh/gooh.github.com/_posts/2012-02-13-Modeling-the-Real-World.md

 ---

 layout: post
 title: Modeling the Real World
-tagline:
+tagline: a guide
-categories: [ood, modeling, ddd, usecases]
+categories: [ood, modeling, ddd, usecases, guide]

 ---

 A few days ago, I was asked by [@__edorian][edo] whether I'd agree to the statement that developers model the real world.
 I considered the question briefly and then [replied][tweet]